AmeriCommerce/rest-api/webhooks.md

 Webhooks
 ========

-Webhooks are a way to run code on an external server that integrates with events in the AmeriCommerce system.
-When the conditions are fulfilled, the AmeriCommerce store will make a request out to a URL, and, depending on the webhook, wait for a response.
+Webhooks are a way to run code on an external server that integrates with events in the Spark Pay Online Store.
+When the conditions are fulfilled, the Spark Pay Online Store will make a request out to a URL, and, depending on the webhook, wait for a response.

 In the case of events that expect responses, the timeout is intentionally short (3 seconds), since any delay can potentially be disrupting to users of the store.
 It is highly recommended that your service return results as quickly as possible.